WaylandM/fly-food-robot/bookdown/03-raspi-setup.Rmd

 enable_uart=1
 ```

-Before installing minicom, make sure the raspberry pi is connected to the arduino via the usb cable.
-Once serial is enabled we can connect to the grbl controller running on the arduino by using:
+If you have not already done so, reconnect the raspberry pi to the arduino using the USB cable.
+To use minicom to connect to the grbl controller running on the arduino, use:

 ```
 sudo minicom -D /dev/ttyACM0 -b115200